Skip to content

 Script

-This document specifies the Script extension, a flexible data-layer solution that enables extensible functionality through three primary execution contexts: LLM Tools, Table Actions, and User-Defined Functions (UDFs).
+This document specifies the Script extension, a flexible data-layer solution that enables extensible functionality through multiple execution contexts.
 The Script extension provides a unified interface for custom logic execution within data processing workflows.

 The Script extension addresses the need for extensible data processing capabilities by providing a standardized framework for executing custom logic across multiple contexts.
 This specification defines the meta configuration structure and execution patterns for each supported script type.